EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 **Workflow metadata** is descriptive information *about* a workflow — its purpose, requirements, inputs/outputs, dependencies, authorship, and provenance.
-Its purpose is slightly different to that of a workflow definition language, which defines the workflow logic and tells a WMS *how* to execute it (used for automation, parallelisation, and scheduling).
+Its purpose is slightly different to that of a workflow definition language, which defines the workflow logic and tells a WMS *how* to execute it (e.g., for automation, parallelisation, and scheduling).
 Workflow metadata is not for running the workflow but for understanding, managing and discovering it.

 [Workflow RO-Crate][wf-ro-crate] is a lightweight, structured metadata format designed to package and describe computational workflows